corpus-io/tokenize.it-smart-contracts/docs/user_overview.md

 1. **tokenize.it** or **platform**: A platform that enables company shares to be created and traded on an evm-compatible chain
 2. **company** or **founder**: A company that wants to emit shares, and in most cases receive capital in return
 3. **investor**: An entity that wants to receive shares of a company and is willing to pay for doing so
 4. (**employee**: A person that works for the company and may receive shares as part of their compensation.
-Emitting these shares can be done through 3rd party contracts, but is not the current focus of this project.)
+Emitting these shares can be done directly or through 3rd party contracts, but is not the current focus of this project.)

 Let's assume that there will be one (1) platform, many (**X**) companies and many (Y) investors.
 This leads to the following number of deployments for each contract:
 | contract | number of deployments | admin | reason |